GitHubDragonFly/GitHubDragonFly.github.io/README.md

 This website is designed to serve as a hub with links to:
   - My repositories
+  - Starry AI Night:
-  - Starry AI Night poetic collaboration
+    - A poetic collaboration with AI (Microsoft Copilot and in part Google Gemini)
+    - Includes down-to-earth parts about Climate Change
   - Number Type Converter up to 128-bit
   - [nunuStudio](https://github.com/tentone/nunuStudio/tree/master/source/page/src/examples) games and experiences examples
   - FREE online in-browser [three.js](https://threejs.org) based `3D Model` and `Texture` viewers